ictwise/notpp4/README.md

 - As a shopper, I wish to be able to easily enter my payment information, so that I can check out quickly and with no hassles
 - As a shopper, I wish to be able to feel that my personal and payment information is safe, and secure, so that I can confidently provide the needed information to make a purchase
 - As a shopper, I wish to be able to view an order confirmation after checkout, so that I can verify that I have not made any mistakes in my order
-- As a shopper, I wish to be able to receive an email confirmation after checking out, so that I can keep the confirmation of what I have purchased for my records

 > Site User Stories